 Office Location: Medbury 201A

-Professor Garriott holds a Ph.D. in Anthropology from Princeton University and an M.T.S. from Harvard Divinity School.
+William Garriott is Associate Professor in the Law, Politics, and Society Program at Drake University.
+He holds a Ph.D. in Anthropology from Princeton University and an M.T.S. from Harvard Divinity School.
 His research and teaching focus on the relationship between law, crime, and criminal justice, broadly conceived, with specific interest in drugs, addiction, policing, and governance.
-He is the author of Policing Methamphetamine: Narcopolitics in Rural America as well as editor of the volumes Policing and Contemporary Governance: The Anthropology of Police in Practiceand (with Eugene Raikhel) Addiction Trajectories.
-He currently serves as co-editor (with Heath Cabot) of the journal PoLAR: Political and Legal Anthropology Review.
+He is the author of Policing Methamphetamine: Narcopolitics in Rural America as well as several edited volumes on policing and addiction.
+He is former coeditor-in-chief of PoLAR: Political and Legal Anthropology Review.
+He currently serves as coeditor of the book series, Police/Worlds: Studies in Security, Crime, and Governance with Cornell University Press.

 Professor Garriott teaches courses in the core LPS curriculum, including Introduction to Law, Politics, and Society; Critical Concepts in Law, Politics, and Society; and Senior Seminar.
-Additionally, he offers courses covering topics such as drugs, crime, punishment, and the state.
+His elective courses include Law and Order, Crime and Film, and Drugs, Law, and Society.